KamilZurek/Sportomondo/README.md

 - relational MS SQL Server database (diagram at the bottom) with relationships: One-to-one, One-to-many, Many-to-many, using Entity Framework Core (Code-First approach with migrations)
 - JWT Bearer authentication & authorization:
-	- user can authentice by signing in using its email address and password.
-If valid - in response user gets JWT Token with expiration date.
+	- user can authenticate by signing in using its email address and password.
+If valid - in response user gets a JWT Token with expiration date.
 	- each endpoint has its own authorization policies, which are stored in database as "RolePermisssions" for each user's role.
-When user calls specific endpoint, API checks user's claims in JWT Token (especially "Role" claim), matches it with endpoint's policy name, searchs and checks in database if RolePermission flag "Enabled" is true - then user is authorized.
+When user calls specific endpoint, API checks user's claims in JWT Token (especially "Role" claim), matches it with endpoint's policy name, searches and checks in database if RolePermission flag "Enabled" is true - then user is authorized.
 - asynchronous endpoints and database / web calls with CancellationToken
 - dependency injection approach
 - request models validation (using FluentValidation and attributes)
 - mapping responses to DTO objects
 - middleware to handle different types of exceptions and return HTTP StatusCodes
-- logging errors to file on disc (using NLog)
+- logging errors to file (using NLog)
-- CORS
+- CORS (basic configuration only for presentation purposes - allow any origin)
 - hashing users' passwords in database
 - controllers & models:
 	- achievement:
 		- "Achievement" is an object which represents challenge that users can complete (for example - "Run 100km - Reward: 5 points")
 		- endpoints: GetAll, Create, Delete, Check (check and assign achievements to users)
 	- activity:
-		- "Activity" is an object wchich represents user's workout with details and it has connection to the "Weather" object
+		- "Activity" is an object which represents user's workout with details and it has connection to the "Weather" object
 		- endpoints: GetAll, Get, Create, Delete, Update
 		- 3 predefined activity types: Running, Cycling, Swimming
 	- summary: